L91519/TIL/README.md

 + Android
 + Git
-+ C
-+ Languages
++ Kotlin
-  → Introduction of launguages will be written.
++Java
 + Etcetera
   → Anything that is not included in the contents above will  be written.
+  → Such as useful libraries, plugin, ways of launching, and etc